SanjoDeundiak/process-runner/DESIGN.md

 ### Examples
 - Start
     ```sh
-    prn start "ping google.com" --client-cert ./client.pem --server-cert ./server.pem
+    prn start -- ping google.com
     > fcd2310e7b9a462a5d88c3a0ff4e2d9b # prints process_id (not PID)
     ```
   > This command is not idempotent and CLI doesn't implement retries.
-In case of a failure, the user is responsible for figuring out if the process was started or not (e.g., by calling `list` command).
+In case of a failure, the user is responsible for figuring out if the process was started or not (e.g., by calling `list` command that should be added in the future).

 - Status
     ```sh
-    prn status fcd2310e7b9a462a5d88c3a0ff4e2d9b --client-cert ./client.pem --server-cert ./server.pem
+    prn status fcd2310e7b9a462a5d88c3a0ff4e2d9b

     +--------------------------------------------+-----------------+
     |                  ID              |  STATE  |     COMMAND     |